JasperFx/marten/docs/testing/integration.md

 ## Integrating with Wolverine

 Whenever wolverine's messaging is used within your application, actions may be delayed.
-Luckely there is a method to await Wolverine processing like this:
+Luckily there is a method to await Wolverine processing like this:

 ```cs
 // This method allows us to make HTTP calls into our system